 The preparation of condensed consolidated financial statements in conformity with GAAP requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenue and expense during the reporting periods.
-Our estimates include, but are not limited to, useful lives assigned to long-lived assets, the valuation of common and preferred stock and related warrants and options, stock-based compensation expense and contingencies.
+Our estimates include, but are not limited to, estimated selling price, inventory valuation, cost of revenue, useful lives assigned to long-lived assets, the valuation of common stock and related warrants and options, stock-based compensation expense and contingencies.
+We base our estimates on historical experience and on various other market-specific and other relevant assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results could differ from our estimates, and such differences could be material to our financial position and results of operations.